Bibliome/alvisnlp/docs/reference/module/WoSMig.md

 ## Description

- *WoSMig* searches for word boundaries in the section contents, creates an annotation for each word and adds it to the layer <a href="#targetLayerName" class="param">targetLayerName</a> .
+ *WoSMig* searches for word boundaries in the section contents, creates an annotation for each word and adds it to the layer <a href="#targetLayer" class="param">targetLayer</a> .
 The following are considered as word boundaries:
 * consecutive whitespace characters, including ' ', newline, carriage return and horizontal tabulation;
-* the positions before and after each punctuation character defined in <a href="#punctuation" class="param">punctuation</a> and <a href="#balancedPunctuations" class="param">balancedPunctuations</a> , thus a punctuation character always form a single-character word, a balanced punctuation breaks a word iff the corresponding punctuation is found.
+* the positions before and after each punctuation character defined in <a href="#punctuations" class="param">punctuations</a> and <a href="#balancedPunctuations" class="param">balancedPunctuations</a> , thus a punctuation character always form a single-character word, a balanced punctuation breaks a word iff the corresponding punctuation is found.

-If <a href="#fixedFormLayerName" class="param">fixedFormLayerName</a> is defined then non-overlapping annotations in this layer will be added as is in <a href="#targetLayerName" class="param">targetLayerName</a> , the start and end positions of these annotations are considered as word boundaries and no word boundary is searched inside.
+If <a href="#fixedFormLayer" class="param">fixedFormLayer</a> is defined then non-overlapping annotations in this layer will be added as is in <a href="#targetLayer" class="param">targetLayer</a> , the start and end positions of these annotations are considered as word boundaries and no word boundary is searched inside.

 The created annotations have the feature <a href="#annotationTypeFeature" class="param">annotationTypeFeature</a> with a value corresponding to the word type:
 *  **punctuation** : if the word is a single-character punctuation;
 *  **word** : if the word is a plain non-punctuation word.

-The <a href="#eosStatusFeature" class="param">eosStatusFeature</a> feature contains the end-of-sentence status of the word:
-*  **not-eos** : if the word cannot be an end of sentence;
-*  **maybe-eos** : if the word may be an end of sentence;
-*  **eos** : if the word is definitely an end of sentence.